Making Exercise Healthy Medicine

 Nutrition

 Would you drink drain cleaner?
 What if it tasted good or were low-calorie?
-Many people do the equivalent -- eating foods more unhealthy than smoking cigarettes, like donuts, fries, cream sauces, most fast foods and packaged snacks, and refined sugar.
+Many people do the equivalent -- eating foods as unhealthy as smoking cigarettes, like donuts, fries, cream sauces, most fast foods and packaged snacks, and refined sugar.
 Sausage and processed bread for breakfast.
 Candy and coffee.
 Lunches of fast food, a large supper at night, and unhealthy snacks, saying you "have to have a little fun".
 The result is fatigue, hunger, crankiness, weight gain, and sleeping poorly at night from the late protein and meal.
 If you think eating something unhealthy is "having a little fun" think if you would say the same about heroin or banging your head with a hammer.
 Many people find these enjoyable activities.
 Resist.
-Discipline is good exercise.
+Discipline is good exercise too.

 You need oil in your car, too, but that much and the wrong kind will kill your engine.
 Even if you ate only steamed vegetables, grains, nuts, seeds, and fruit with no added oil, you would still get enough fat from natural, healthy plant oils.
 You'd have to eat only unhealthy sugary processed foods to exclude food fat, which many people seem to make an effort to do.

-Most packaged food in stores, and prepared food in restaurants, are full of bad sugar (not healthy complex carbohydrate), and unhealthy amounts and kinds of fat.
+Most packaged food in stores, and prepared food in restaurants, are full of simple sugar (not healthy complex carbohydrate), and unhealthy amounts and kinds of fat.
 Even if you want to eat less refined sugar, which is a good idea, you don't have to eat more fat to do that.
 The "low-carbohydrate" diet craze is not magic chemistry.
 You lose pounds when the restrictive diet lowers calories, and as your muscles shrink, you lose much water in the first two weeks.
 Eating all that fat is still not healthy.
 Losing weight is not the only part of a diet.
 You need health.
 The American Heart Association still recommends no more than 30% of your calories come from fat to protect your entire cardiovascular system.
 Grilling meat increases cancer-promoting compounds.

 Getting carbohydrate in your diet is not supposed to mean junk food and simple sugars, but fruits, and vegetables.
 Diets excluding healthy complex carbohydrates don't provide the chemical energy to do exercise, or manufacture calming compounds and the important vitamins and cancer fighting "phytochemicals" only found in fruits and vegetables.

-What To Do Instead: There is more to nutrition than fat or carbohydrate.
+What To Try Instead: There is more to nutrition than fat or carbohydrate.
 Fruits and vegetables (not processed with sugar, sauces, fried in corn oil, stripped of their natural fiber, or exposed to high heat) provide many dozens of important anti-inflammatory, cell building, mood stabilizing, and disease-fighting compounds you won't get in vitamin bottles.
 Don't confuse the complex carbohydrate of vegetables with unhealthy simple sugar.
 Don't eat white bread and white rice thinking it is good, while shunning vegetables as fattening starch.
 White rice and white flour noodles are part of the "hour later you're hungry again" phenomenon - stripped of fiber and complex carbohydrate to keep your blood sugar even.
 They are little more than junk food and raise blood fat just as eating fatty food.
 "Eating carbohydrate" should mean the healthy, complex carbohydrates of vegetables, legumes, fruits, and whole unprocessed grains, not the simple sugar of candy, donuts, and fast food.
 It's healthy to have a "low simple-sugar diet" but that does not have to mean a "low carbohydrate" diet.
 Don't go overboard eating whole grains, as with any food.
 Too many calories from any source is how you gain weight and expose your body to constantly varying insulin levels from overeating.You do not need as much carbohydrate when not exercising.
 Save grains for hard exercise days.

 For breakfast get complex carbohydrates, healthy fat, and protein from raw nuts like almonds and walnuts, and fresh uncooked fruit, instead of processed sugared cereal.
 Add whole oatmeal or rice if you are going out for long exercise.
 Eat the washed skins of fruit like apples.
 The peel is nutritious and the fiber keeps blood sugar more even.
 Throw oranges and other whole fruit with raw nuts and fresh grated ginger in the blender to make your own juice.
 Keep the pulp in juice.
 Without it, you're drinking little more than sugar water.